 You can pick up the DIY kit for $119, that’s without the Pi 4, or go all out with the fully assembled handheld which will cost just $179.

-It’s an incredibly powerful handheld that’s easy to set up, it comes with enough buttons and sticks to play all of your games perfectly, and it even comes with a built in fan to keep your handheld from over heating.
+It’s an incredibly powerful handheld that’s easy to set up, it comes with enough buttons and sticks to play all of your games perfectly, and it even comes with a built-in fan to keep your handheld from overheating.

 This thing will last you for years to come.